abbbi/bpf-hotclone/README.md

 Changes to the device are tracked meanwhile using a bpftrace script.
-After copy has finished, script replays changes to the device based on the information from the bpftrace script.
+After copy has finished, script replays changes to the device based on the information from the bpftrace results.

-Resulting volumes should match then :)
+Resulting volume contents may match (hopefully) :)

-If you execute this on a running root volume, you may need to execute from ramfs .. (not tested)
+If you execute this on a running root volume, you may need to execute from ramfs, or a network file system .. (not tested)